Rainy Day Cycling: How to Stay Dry on Your Commute

 - Taped seams: Ensure that your rainwear has taped seams to prevent water from seeping in.

-- Adjustable cuffs and hoods: These can help seal out the rain.
+- Adjustable cuffs and hoods: These features help seal out the rain.

 Waterproof Your Ride